 There are a number of ways that people with a disability can qualify for the Lifeline program.
 You automatically qualify if you meet one of these requirements:

-Income less than 135% of the federal poverty level guidelines (a few states have a higher limit so be sure to check your state's guidelines)
+- Income less than 135% of the federal poverty level guidelines (a few states have a higher limit, so be sure to check your state's guidelines)

-SSI benefits recipients
+- SSI benefits recipients

-Supplemental Nutrition Assistance Program (SNAP) participants
+- Supplemental Nutrition Assistance Program (SNAP) participants

-Temporary Assistance for Needy Families (TANF) recipients
+- Temporary Assistance for Needy Families (TANF) recipients

 As you can see, you don't have to have official disability approval from the government in order to qualify.
-As long as your income meets the requirements you will be able to get a free cell phone and basic service.
+As long as your income meets the requirements, you will be able to get a free cell phone and basic service.

-If you are interested in finding out if you qualify for disability benefits you can begin by checking out the information available on the Social Security website.
+If you are interested in finding out if you qualify for disability benefits, you can begin by checking out the information available on the Social Security website.

 How to sign up for free phone service

-Once you've determined that you're eligible for a free cell phone and service you'll need to find a provider that operates in your state.
+Once you've determined that you're eligible for a free cell phone and service, you'll need to find a provider that operates in your state.
 This is very simple to do by visiting the Lifeline support website.
 There you can:

-Find a local provider that participates with Lifeline
+- Find a local provider that participates with Lifeline

-Find out what documents you'll need to provide
+- Find out what documents you'll need to provide

-Get instructions to change providers
+- Get instructions to change providers

-Get help with a technical issues
+- Get help with technical issues

 If you already participate in one of the governmental programs I mentioned earlier, like SSI, verification will likely be automatic.
 This makes it easy and fast to get on the road to your free cell phone service.